fish_opt - create an option specification for the argparse command

 --long-only

-The option being defined will only allow the long flag name to be used.
-The short flag name must still be defined (i.e., --short must be specified) but it cannot be used when parsing arguments using this option specification.
+Deprecated.
+The option being defined will only allow the long flag name to be used, even if the short flag is defined (i.e., --short is specified).

 -o or --optional-val